githubschool/graph-ql/README.md

-# graph-ql
-This repository is a place to discuss and learn about the on-demand GraphQL course.
+This repository is archived.
+Visit the [GraphQL guides](https://developer.github.com/v4/guides/) to continue learning!